Categories:

 Usage notes

 • As the query is aggregated at higher and higher levels, it shows NULL values in more columns of each row.
 This is appropriate.
-For example, in the example below, for the aggregate at the state level, the city column is NULL; that’s because the value in the profit column does not correspond to one city.
-Similarly, in the final total, which aggregates data from all the states and all the cities, the revenue is not from one specific state or one specific city, so both the state and city columns in that row are NULL.
+In the following example, for the aggregate at the state level, the city column is NULL; that’s because the value in the profit``column does not correspond to one city.
+Similarly, in the final total, which aggregates data from all the states and all the cities, the revenue is not from one specific state or one specific city, so both the ``state and city columns in that row are NULL.

 If you reverse the order of the column names, you get a result that is probably not what you want.
-In the example below, if you reversed the order of city and state in the ROLLUP clause, the result would be incorrect, at least in part because both California and Puerto Rico have a city named San Jose (“SJ”), and you probably would not want to combine the revenue from the two different San Joses, except in the final total of all revenue.
+In the following example, if you reversed the order of city and state in the ROLLUP clause, the result would be incorrect, at least in part because both California and Puerto Rico have a city named San Jose (SJ), and you probably would not want to combine the revenue from the two different San Jose cities, except in the final total of all revenue.
 (An alternative way to avoid combining data from different cities with the same name is to create a unique ID for each city and use the ID rather than the name in the query.)

 Examples

-Start by creating and loading a table with information about sales from a chain store that has branches in different cities and states/territories.
+Start by creating and loading a table with information about sales at a chain store that has branches in different cities and states/territories.

 -- Create some tables and insert some rows.